sosigen/bargain-mart/README.md

 # bargain-mart
-simple react online shop - portfolio project
+simple react online shop - portfolio project visit this app - https://bargain-mart.herokuapp.com/ (heroku might take some time to load)
 # Functionality:
 * users can browse collections of clothes (stored in firebase)
 * users can login with email or with google (firebase auth)